FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Ambisonic_transcoding.md

 In _SPAT Revolution_, we chose to use the method used by the mathematician Sloane for our speaker layouts.

 ### Regularized pseudo-inverse

-!> Regularized pseudo-inverse is only available in the Ultimate version of _SPAT Revolution_.

 The pseudo-inverse decoder, or “mode-matching decoder” (MMAD), is suitable for both 2D and 3D.
 It is based on a pseudo-inverse of the re-encoding matrix.